We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-The most common household vacuums are upright, stick and canister.
+The most common household vacuums are upright, stick, and canister.

 - Upright vacuums are best for carpeted areas and typically have aggressive beater brushes and powerful engines that can dig into carpets for a deep clean.
-Some have adjustable heights to quickly adapt to different surfaces but typically they are designed for rugs first.
+Some have adjustable heights to adapt to different surfaces quickly, but typically they are designed for rugs first.

 - Stick vacuums are best for quick cleanups in small areas like bathrooms and kitchens.
 They are significantly less powerful than upright vacuums but are easy to maneuver and are typically very lightweight.

-Connected to the canister are the suction hose, wand (the pole that connects the hose to the head) and the head.
+Connected to the canister are the suction hose, wand (the pole that connects the hose to the head), and the head.
 Canister vacuums usually come with attachments for both floors and carpets and also allow you to detach the hose from the wand and vacuum hard to reach places like window stills and bookshelves.

 I recently published an in-depth comparison of canister versus upright vacuums that covers the pros and cons of each.
 I highly recommend checking it out if you’re not sure which type of vacuum is right for you.

 You can spend as much or as little as you want on a vacuum.
-The biggest factors impacting the price are the brand, features (ex. certified filtration systems), motor power (high-power motors warrant higher prices), and durability (vacuums made with high-quality materials built to last will cost more).
+The most significant factors impacting the price are the brand, features (ex. certified filtration systems), motor power (high-power motors warrant higher prices), and durability (vacuums made with high-quality materials built to last will cost more).
 Companies like Dyson and Bissell spend millions of dollars each year on research and development to continuously improve their products and meet the high demands of today’s consumer.
 As vacuums become more advanced, the R and D costs to develop them are passed along to consumers.